Jackademia/academic-kickstart/content/authors/admin/_index.md

 Jack Murray is currently a PhD student in the Texts and Technology program at the University of Central Florida.
 He received his Masters of Arts in Art, Technology, and Emerging Communication and B.S. in Software Engineering from the University of Texas at Dallas.
 Jack's research interests include game design and development, analog and digital play, and esports communities.
+Jack's current research is focused on the intersection of analog and digital games, the affective potential of games, and the relationship between games and computing technology.
+When not working on research, game projects, and complaining about board games, Jack likes to race cars, sword fight, and lay on the floor with his dog, Kiska.